Self-uniting marriage: Nevada

 Nevada law provides, "All marriages solemnized among the people called 'Friends' or 'Quakers,' in the forms heretofore practiced and in use in their meetings, shall be good and valid."

 Pennsylvania

 Pennsylvania has recognized such marriages for centuries (due to its Quaker origins and history of religious tolerance) and has offered licenses for these marriages for decades.
 These marriages only require the signatures of two witnesses in place of an officiant.

-The issuance of self-uniting marriage licenses is controversial, however.
-Some Pennsylvania counties do not offer this form of license at all.
+The issuance of self-uniting marriage licenses has been controversial, however.
+Before 2007, some Pennsylvania counties did not offer this form of license at all.
 Others only allowed such marriages when license applicants could prove they were members of a recognized religion without clergy, such as Quakers, the Amish, and the Baháʼí Faith; however, in 2007, a Federal judge ruled that a Pennsylvania couple that was denied a self-uniting marriage on the basis of their secular beliefs must be allowed such a license.